thzandvl/microhack-sap-data/README.md

 6. [Integrate ML and PowerBI](IntegrateMLPowerBI.md)
 7. [Cleanup the Microhack Environment](CleanEnvironment.md)

->Note: The steps above assume you've setup a S/4HANA system based upon a SAP CAL 1909 or 2020 image.
-Also a CosmosDB were the corresponding payment data is uploaded is assumed to be available.
+>Note: The steps above assume you've setup a S/4HANA system based upon a `SAP CAL S/4HANA Fully Activated Appliance 1909 or 2020 image`.
+Also a Cosmos DB were the corresponding payment data is uploaded is assumed to be available.
-If you want to setup your own SAP CAL image and cosmosdb, follow the steps here [MicroHack Setup](setup/SAPCALSetup.md).
+If you want to setup your own SAP CAL image and Cosmos DB, follow the steps here [MicroHack Setup](setup/SAPCALSetup.md).